udt1106/ImageOptimizer/README.md

 3. If the extension is in the list, check file size
 4. If the file size is over than sizeValue, block the upload process

+You can also download at Sitecore Market (https://marketplace.sitecore.net/Modules/Image_Optimizer)

 Thank you, jammykam!!!